ozoidemi/ePaper_guest_dashboard/README.md

 And that's it.

----

 ### Hold on...
 Can I make this work without Unifi?

 Absolutely!
-Though the following code hasn't been fully tested.
+Though, the following code hasn't been tested.

 To try it out: